javoire/randomcreations/content/b/space-game.md

 Time for some interactivity.
 I finally found out how to create interactive screens in the world, such as they have in e.g. Star Citizen.
 I.e it's not a UI on the computer screen but physical objects in the game you walk up to and click on.

-I started by quickly designing a very cliché [sci-fi looking UI in Figma](/img/screen-figma.png), then imported the parts into a UI widget in UE.
-I also assigned an emissive material to give it a faint glow.
+I started by quickly designing a very cliché [sci-fi looking UI in Figma](/img/screen-figma.png), then imported the parts into a [UI widget in UE](/img/screen-ui-widget.png).
 The text in the UI is a text element in UE and not an image.
+I assigned an emissive material to give it a faint glow.

 I also modeled a screen thingy in Blender: